Tuesday Jun 02, 2015

 - Quantifiable costs savings gained using Oracle's integrated hardware and software and Optimized Solutions

 p_dlg_id=11847803&src=7618000&Act=8" title="DOWNLOAD">Download your exclusive copy of Enterprise Cloud Infrastructure, Oracle Special Edition today.

-Oracle engineers hardware and software to work together in the cloud and in your data center.
+Oracle integrates cloud applications and platform services together.
 For more information about Oracle (NASDAQ:ORCL), visit www.oracle.com.

 - CSC Luxembourg Hosts Managed Services and DBaaS on Oracle SuperCluster

 - Service Provider CKI: Designs Oracle SuperCluster Cloud for U.S. Government